The first few days with your puppy

-We know you will want to give your new friend the best food food for puppies.
+We know you will want to give your new friend the best food for puppies.
 Do ask your puppy's breeder as they will tell you which dog food your puppy is eating.
 Puppies are normally weaned onto a complete dry puppy food by 6 weeks of age.
 Once weaned, they grow very quickly, needing a moderate feed 3-4 times a day.
-Cobbydog Supreme Puppy food is great for weaning puppies.
+Cobbydog Supreme Puppy or Cobbydog Cold Pressed is great for weaning puppies.
 The small size of the kibble makes it easier for your puppy to eat and digest.
-Cobbydog Supreme Puppy contains all the proteins, milk powders, vitamins and minerals that will provide him with everything he needs for good growth and development and a really healthy start to life.
+Cobbydog contains essential nutrients that will provide him with everything he needs for good growth and development and a really healthy start to life.

 When changing puppy food, always introduce it slowly over a period of two weeks.
 Mix a little of the new food into their normal feed, just as you would if you were switching the food of an adult dog.

-Choose Cobbydog Supreme puppy for the best food for your puppy.
+Choose Cobbydog for the best food for your puppy.

 From about 5 to 6 months you will see that your puppy's need for high energy food is reducing as is their rate of growth.
 Normally between a year and 18 months your puppy will be eating adult dog portions.